Robot competition draws in hundreds of tech youths

 - The Dirty Mechanics: Comprised of students from Spanish River Community High School and Saint Andrew’s School

-The competition is sponsored by Florida Power & Light (FPL), providing mentorship as they scout out what could be their next intern or employee.
+The competition is sponsored by Florida Power & Light, providing mentorship as they scout out what could be their next intern or employee.

 "These students are innovators.
 Our company is moving so fast, so forward with technology, we need students that think like this," said Maureen Wilt, the senior education program manager with FPL.
 "The students are learning skills that are so valuable in our industry; teamwork, technical skills, programming skills, gracious professionalism.
 The workplace needs these students, they are our future."